ShivaKalyanYeluru/Portfolio-Projects/Youtube channel Analysis/README.md

 # Youtube Channel Analysis
-This project aims to get the data of any youtube channel and analyse it.
+This project aims to get the data of any youtube channel using Youtube API and analyse it.